Haki na Sheria Initiative & 3 others v Attorney General & 4 others (Petition E008 of 2021) [2025] KEHC 221 (KLR) (21 January 2025) (Judgment)

 40.On the other hand, the respondents do not deny the fact that there are indeed cases of double registration involving Kenyans in the affected areas who falsely disguised themselves as refugees thus voluntarily disowning their citizenship at the altar of short-term refugee status benefits which were temporary owing to the suffering they were undergoing as Kenyans.
 The respondents merely contended that the petitioners have approached the court with dirty hands as they are admitting committing a criminal offence by falsely registering as refugees.

-41.Under Article 22 of the constitution, the petitioners have a right to petition on their own behalf and those of others who may not necessarily be actual parties in the suit for the realization of their fundamental rights which may have been infringed upon or threatened with infringement.
-Therefore, this court under Article 23 of the constitution has the jurisdiction and indeed the authority to make such declarations and or grant the relevant remedies including but not limited to making judicial review orders.
+41.Under article 22 of the Constitution, the petitioners have a right to petition on their own behalf and those of others who may not necessarily be actual parties in the suit for the realization of their fundamental rights which may have been infringed upon or threatened with infringement.
+Therefore, this court under article 23 of the Constitution has the jurisdiction and indeed the authority to make such declarations and or grant the relevant remedies including but not limited to making judicial review orders.

-42.For purposes of clarity, I wish to reproduce articles 22 and 23 of the constitution as hereunder;
+42.For purposes of clarity, I wish to reproduce articles 22 and 23 of the Constitution as hereunder;

-44.Article 14 of the constitution does provide what entails citizenship as follows;
+44.Article 14 of the Constitution does provide what entails citizenship as follows;

-46.It is apparent under Article 24 of the constitution that a constitutional right such as citizenship or a fundamental freedom cannot be taken away or limited whimsically or capriciously save only if the limitation is reasonable or justifiable in an open democratic society based on human dignity, equality and freedom taking into account all relevant factors.
-For avoidance of doubt, I wish to reproduce Art.24 of the constitution as follows;
+46.It is apparent under article 24 of the Constitution that a constitutional right such as citizenship or a fundamental freedom cannot be taken away or limited whimsically or capriciously save only if the limitation is reasonable or justifiable in an open democratic society based on human dignity, equality and freedom taking into account all relevant factors.
+For avoidance of doubt, I wish to reproduce art 24 of the Constitution as follows;

 47.Under section 6 of the registration of persons Act cap 107 laws of Kenya, every Kenyan who attains or has attained the age of eighteen years and is unregistered shall be liable to registration within 90 days after attaining that age.
 The petitioners are claiming denial of their right to register and subsequently be issued with national id card to avoid prosecution under section 14 of the Act.

 48.It is also apparent that a citizen has certain rights which anon-citizen does not enjoy.
-Section 22 of the Kenya citizenship and immigration Act provides such rights as; the right to be registered as a voter, right to reside anywhere in Kenya or enter and exit Kenya; right to participate in free, fair and regular election, to vie or vote; own land, to be appointed in public office and entitlement to any registration or identification documents.
+Section 22 of the Kenya Citizenship and Immigration Act provides such rights as; the right to be registered as a voter, right to reside anywhere in Kenya or enter and exit Kenya; right to participate in free, fair and regular election, to vie or vote; own land, to be appointed in public office and entitlement to any registration or identification documents.

 49.From the above legal analysis, it is clear that citizenship or ones’ nationality is a critical component in somebody’s life.
 The 1st petitioner has brought this suit in conjunction with the 2nd -4th petitioners and on behalf some other victims.
 From the petition and the affidavits in support, it is clear that there are Kenyans who registered as refugees for the sake of getting inter alia free supplies in terms of food; healthcare and shelter.
 This fact has been admitted by the respondents who conceded that the process of deregistering the concern victims is in the government’s agenda or programme.